 - See a doctor.
 Find out if your condition is under control and compare your test results to those from your last visit.
 If you’re in remission and can prove that you’ve been in remission for a substantial period of time, it’ll be a lot easier to get insured.

-- Be honest in your application.
+- Be honest on your application.
 There are hundreds of stories of people paying thousands in premium payments throughout the life of the policy only to be denied the benefit payment at claim time.
 Take the time to be detailed on your application and know exactly what you’re covered for.

 Getting life insurance with hepatitis will require extra documentation, but it isn’t impossible.
 If you’re in remission you may be able to get a policy with little to no premium loading, and if you’re not in remission but your condition is under control, you may be able to get a policy for a higher cost.
+Compare life insurance providers to find the best possible rate.

 Frequently asked questions